PhilWaldmann/openrecord/README.md

 * Promises
 * Migrations
 * Plugin support
-* Build in plugins (stampable, paranoid, nested set)
+* Build in plugins (stampable, paranoid, nested set, sorted list)
-* ... with almost 900 tests
+* ... with more than 1000 tests